vitorhirota/mysports-dl/README.md

 #### Useful notes

-* TomTom automatic upload to Strava doesn't seem to carry laps information for interval training, but manual tcx file uploads do
+* TomTom is yet to export lap info for interval training
-* downloaded files has the following naming convention: <activity type>-<YYYYMMDD>T<HHMMSS>, which in my opinion is preferable than that from the watch, since it can nicely sorted by activity type and date
+* downloaded files has the following naming convention: `<activity type>-<YYYYMMDD>T<HHMMSS>`, which in my opinion is preferable than that from the watch, since it can nicely sorted by activity type and date

 ## License